geode-sdk/mods/mods-v2/flafy.autonong/about.md

 Furthermore, a new button will be integrated into levels featuring NONG songs.
 By clicking this button, a list of available NONG songs for the respective level will be displayed, allowing you to download them conveniently without leaving the game.

+## How to add Nongs to the mod
+There are multiple ways to add Nongs to the mod and make them appear in game:
+- Fill the form on GitHub [here](https://github.com/FlafyDev/auto-nong-indexes/issues/new?assignees=&labels=nong-addition%2Cofficial-addition&projects=&template=add-nong-song.yml&title=Add+Nong+Song%3A+).
+- Or get the nong added to [SFH (SongFileHub)](https://songfilehub.com/).

 ## Indexes
 The mod knows which levels have NONG songs from "indexes".